microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

   <br>Figure 13: Hardware setup<br>
 </p>

-Figure 13 shows the necessary connections between the development boards used for this application, it consists of QT7 Xplained Pro Extension board connected to Curiosity Nano Base click board, DC motor 8 click connected to mikroBUS slot 1 of Curiosity Nano Base click board.
+Figure 13 shows the necessary connections between the development boards used for this application, it consists of QT7 Xplained Pro Extension board connected to Curiosity Nano Base for click boards, DC motor 8 click connected to mikroBUS slot 1 of Curiosity Nano Base for click board.

 ### Table 1.
-Connections Between QT7 Extension Pro and Curiosity Nano Base click board.
+Connections Between QT7 Extension Pro and Curiosity Nano Base for click boards.

 |S No. | Xplained Pro Extension Header Pin Names | Signal Name of Pins of PIC18F47Q10 | Pin No.of QT7 Header1 |Signal Name of Pins of QT7|IN/OUT Pin configuration of MCU|
 |:---------:|:----------:|:-----------:|:---------:|:------------:|:------------:|